-No crimes were unfounded in 2019 or 2020.
+No crimes were unfounded in 2020 or 2022.
 One crime was unfounded in 2021.

-\Drug law violations on public property at satellite campuses in 2020 is 3, all of which occurred on public property surrounding the Macomb Extension Center (consisting of the Advanced Technology Center, the Macomb Educational Center and the Macomb University Center).
+^{}Drug law violations on public property at satellite campus in 2020 is 3, all of which occurred on public property surrounding the Macomb Extension Center (consisting of the Advanced Technology Center, the Macomb Educational Center and the Macomb University Center).

-\\ The number of liquor violations has dropped from the previous year due to fewer residents staying in our dorms and the minor in possession's first charge has become a civil infraction instead of a misdemeanor in the state of Michigan for the first offense (Michigan Compiled Law (MCL) Section 436.1703).
+^{}The number of liquor violations dropped from 2020 to 2021 due to fewer residents staying in our dorms and the minor in possession's first charge becoming a civil infraction instead of a misdemeanor in the state of Michigan for the first offense (Michigan Compiled Law (MCL) Section 436.1703).